jgpavez/EC_reconstruction/README.rst

 three views.
 This composition of objects allows us to represent the detector in a more natural way.

-See the Javadoc documentation in the ``doc`` directory for more details.
+See the Javadoc documentation for more details.

 Services
 --------